jwelsch/TextTabulator/src/TextTabulator.Adapters.CsvHelper/README.md

 **Constructors**

-> `public CsvHelperTabulatorAdapterOptions(INameTransform? nameTransform = null, bool hasHeaderRow = true)`
+> `public CsvHelperTabulatorAdapterOptions(INameTransform? headerNameTransform = null, bool hasHeaderRow = true)`

 Parameters
-- `INameTransform? nameTransform`: Transform to apply to names.
-Passing null will cause the names to not be altered.
+- `INameTransform? headerNameTransform`: Transform to apply to CSV header names.
+Passing null will cause the CSV header names to not be altered.
 - `bool hasHeaderRow`: True if the CSV data contains a header row, false if not.
 Defaults to true.

 **Properties**